kubernetes/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 - Enable a more compact way to define devices in ResourceSlices so duplication can be reduced and a larger number of devices can be published within a single ResourceSlice.
+- Enable defining devices with more attributes, capacities, and consumed counters.
+- Enable defining counter sets with more counters.

 ### Non-Goals